Sainsbury's, Camden: Overview

 The present supermarket building at 17–21 Camden Road was completed in 1988 for J Sainsbury, two years after construction began by Wimpey.
 It is a high-tech architecture structure, with use of exposed steel, aluminium panels and glass.
 It has a sales area of 30883 sqft with underground parking for 299 cars.
-The site also an includes a row of terrace houses (1–12 Grand Union Walk), the Grand Union House office block and a small crèche building comprising a row of studio spaces, for a site bounded by the Grand Union Canal and two of Camden's busiest roads.
+The site also includes a row of terrace houses (1–12 Grand Union Walk), the Grand Union House office block and a small crèche building comprising a row of studio spaces, for a site bounded by the Grand Union Canal and two of Camden's busiest roads.

 The building was Grade II listed on 19 July 2019 by Historic England.
 The listing had been proposed by the Twentieth Century Society to block proposals to re-develop the site, which included the high-tech supermarket.